William Wentworth (elder): Life

-Cocheco Massacre
+Cochecho Massacre

 One incident for which Wentworth is well known occurred late in his life.
-There had been an Indian attack in his home village of Cocheco in 1684, and most of the garrisons in the town were attacked and burned.
+There had been an Indian attack in his home village of Cochecho in 1689, and most of the garrisons in the town were attacked and burned.

 When the Heard Garrison was attacked, Wentworth closed the door on the attackers, and held it closed until help arrived by sitting and bracing himself against the stairs with his shoes up against the door.
 Two bullets went through the door, but missed him.
 He was 73 at the time, and this was the only garrison of five that was saved.
 In the attack, 23 settlers were killed and another 29 were taken captive.

 Wentworth died on his baptismal date, 15 March 1696/7.
 He left no will, but had already divided most of his property among his children.

 Family and descendants

 William Wentworth married twice.
 His first wife is reputed by some sources to be Elizabeth, the daughter of William and Elizabeth Quiney (or Kenney) of Stratford-Upon-Avon, England, but no reference has been provided.
 This wife was the mother of many of Wentworth's older children.
 Wentworth's second wife was Elizabeth Knight, and she is thought to be the mother of several of Wentworth's younger children.
 Other sources say Knight was either his first wife, or the wife of his son Ezekiel, while Kenney was the second wife.

 Wentworth is notable for the large number of his descendants who reached great prominence in the American colonies and in the United States.
 His grandson John Wentworth was the Lieutenant Governor of the Province of New Hampshire at a time when the governor was also the governor of Massachusetts.
 New Hampshire governors Benning Wentworth and Sir John Wentworth are also descendants, as were Judge John Wentworth and his son John Wentworth Jr., a New Hampshire representative to the Continental Congress.
 Chicago mayor and U.S. Representative John Wentworth was not only a descendant of Elder William, but compiled the extensive genealogy on the Wentworth family, considered one of the best family histories ever written.
 Sarah Wentworth Apthorp Morton, a great-great granddaughter, was a noted poet; among her works was "Invocation to the shades of My Ancestors Wentworth and Apthorp".
 Other descendants include the founder of the Wentworth Military Academy, Stephen G. Wentworth; noted publisher and philanthropist Warren Fales Draper; and Deputy Surgeon General Warren Fales Draper, who was a member of General Dwight Eisenhower's staff in Europe during World War II.
 Erastus Wentworth, a seventh generation descendant, was a prominent missionary in China.
 The namesake of the T. T. Wentworth Jr. Florida State Museum and Adelaide Wentworth Waldron, the wife of aviator John C. Waldron, were also descendants.